 2. Church of the Transfiguration, Kizhi Island

 This church does not have the colorful appeal of other Eastern Orthodox churches; in fact, its wood construction and lack of color give it a bit of a creepy look.
 That said, the Church of the Transfiguration, located on Kizhi Island is still a stunner.
-The many roofs and bulbs (twenty-two of them), as well as the shapes and the height of this church ( it is 37-meter high), make it instantly appealing.
+The many roofs and bulbs (22 of them), as well as the shapes and the height of this church, make it instantly appealing.

 There are two 18th-century wooden churches on Kizhi island (the Church of the Transfiguration and the Church of the Intercession), as well as an octagonal (also wooden) bell tower, and all three are UNESCO World Heritage sites.
 The churches of Kizhi Island were originally built in the 16th century but were destroyed by lightning and rebuilt in the 18th century.

 3. Church of the Holy Igor of Chernigov, Peredelkino, Moscow